 The route starts from the high mountains of the Engadine region in eastern Switzerland, near the Austrian and Italian borders, to Lugano, a place of sun and palm trees, where the Alps meet the Swiss and Italian lake country.
 Before you take the trip, you’ll want to spend time visiting the Engadine region.
 St. Moritz, where the bus departs, has reached worldwide fame for being a chic and stylish holiday destination.
 Outside of St. Moritz, many beautiful regions in the Engadine have an off-the-beaten-path feel, like the Swiss National Park near Zernez.
-In many villages in the Engadine, tradition and a sense of timelessness remain strong, barely dented by tourism, as in Guarda or Zuoz.
+The National Park’s goal is to protect natural habitat, unaltered by man.
+So, rather than being a hive of activity, the National Park is a quiet region lacking farms and villages and filled with wildlife.
+In many villages in the Engadine, tradition and a sense of timelessness remain strong, barely dented by tourism, as in tiny Guarda or Zuoz.
 Pontresina, is a good mountain town, a great base for hikes and excursions such as the Bernina Express train, the Diavolezza cable car, the Muottas Muragl funicular, and even the Languard chairlift (followed by a short walk to Paradis hut).

 The most impressive thing about the Maloja Pass is the difference between the north and south side.
 Approaching from the north, the valley is surprisingly flat, passing a number of beautiful mountain lakes.
 Once over the pass, the south side drops steeply and quickly down into Bregaglia, where you’ll begin to notice your first Mediterranean-like influence.
 At numerous points along the journey, I marveled at the engineering required to build bridges and roads in such steep landscapes.